miuris/miuris/README.md

 ### About Me:
 **BSc in Cybersecurity**, AWS Cloud Practitioner</br>
-<h>MSc Information Technology Management</br>
 <h>Software Engineering Bootcamp</br>

 <h>Currently building APIs, automating secure infrastructure, and learning AI</br>
 <h>Fascinated by where human potential and artificial intelligence meet</br>
 <h>Grounded in growth, grit, and gratitude</br>

-2025 Goal: Contribute to open-source projects that make a difference
+2026 Goal: Contribute to open-source projects that make a difference
 Hobbies: Lifelong learning · Travel · Sleeping when I can!

 ### 🌐 Connect with me: